simplecov-ruby/simplecov/README.md

 ### Between parallel test runs

-If your tests are done in parallel aross multiple build machines, you can fetch them all and merge them into a single result set using the `SimpleCov.collate` method.
+If your tests are done in parallel across multiple build machines, you can fetch them all and merge them into a single result set using the `SimpleCov.collate` method.
 This can be added to a Rakefile or script file, having downloaded a set of `.resultset.json` files from each parallel test run.